otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture.md

 Test your implementation by:

 - Creating multiple courses that belong to existing departments
-- Creating a course with a non-existing department
+- Attempting to create a course with a non-existing department ID.
+This should fail.
 - Verifying the one-to-many relationship between departments and courses
-- Testing the CRUD operations
+- Testing all CRUD operations

 ---